by Steve Boverie AKA Dr Glowire

 You should monitor your art installation a few times per day.
 You should secure your lights so that they don’t get blown away or stolen.
 During the day you should make sure that you pick up and remove moop from your installation area and at the same time you should make sure that your lighting system is in good condition (clean dust off of the lenses or LEDs).
 You should replace batteries before night fall.
 You should plan to have a set of lights for backup in case your lights are damaged or disappear.
 It is helpful to check your installation a few times per night to make sure that the lights are working and that your art is intact (playa winds can wreak havoc on things and can cause parts to tear off).
 A tip about batteries: batteries produce electricity by a chemical reaction, the chemical reaction increases with heat; so the best practice is to keep your batteries in a cool, dry place out of the sun for maximum battery life.

 Enhance your lighting system with mirrors or shiny objects that will bounce light around.
-Blinking or moving light gets more attention than a continuously lite light does.
+Blinking or moving light gets more attention than a continuously lit light does.
 You can also add sound to get some notice; things like wind chimes can make enough noise that can help out during a white out in the daytime.

 At the end of the event, you will take down your art.
 Your lighting system can be reused for the next year and you should think about improving your lighting system to have a reliable system for your next art project.
 Check for sales of super discounted holiday lights at the end of the year and keep your lighting options in mind through the months waiting for the next Burning Man event.
-In conclusion, lighting up your art will get it noticed so that it does not get damaged at night or cause injury to someone who did not see your art.
+In conclusion, lighting up your art will make it noticeable so that it does not end up damaged at night or cause injury to someone who did not see your art.
 Lighting should be part of your art, either as a component of your art or at least as boundary markers on rebar and ropes.
 Use the twenty second rule, your light should be seen by anyone at least twenty seconds away by foot, bicycle or car.

 Further Reading: Eyes on Art, a safety team within the Art Department.